Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Methods

-where $\bKK$ is the collection of all index sets $\KKn$ and $\mathcal{H}\left[ q_n \right] = - \sum_n \mathbb{E}_{q_n}[\log \qnct ]$ is the Shannon entropy.
-The `hard' zeros used by the truncated distributions mean that all sums over components $C$ effectively only have to evaluate $C'$ non-zero summands.
+where $\bKK$ is the collection of all index sets $\KKn$, and $\mathcal{H}\left[ q_n \right] = - \mathbb{E}_{q_n}[\log \qnct ]$ is the Shannon entropy.
+A detailed derivation is given in the appendix of \citet[][]{Lucke2019}.
+The `hard' zeros used by the truncated distributions mean that all sums over components~$C$ effectively only have to evaluate $C'$ non-zero summands.
 This reduces the computational complexity of one M-step from linearly scaling with $C$ to a linear scaling with $C'$.

-The optimal values of the variational parameters $\tilde{\bTheta}$ are the current values of the model parameters $\bTheta$, which can be shown in general \cite{Lucke2019} and which, therefore, also applies for the MFA model.
-For $\tilde{\bTheta}=\bTheta$ the free energy simplifies to (compare, e.g., \cite{Lucke2019,DrefsEtAl2022}):
+The optimal values of the variational parameters $\tilde{\bTheta}$ are the current values of the model parameters $\bTheta$, which can be shown in general \citep{Lucke2019} and which, therefore, also applies for the MFA model.
+For $\tilde{\bTheta}=\bTheta$, the free energy simplifies to (see \cref{appendix:aintro} for details):

-As can be seen by considering \cref{eq:FEShort}, optimizing the MFA model using variational EM requires to repeatedly evaluate joint probabilities $p(c,\bxn \,|\, \bTheta)$ or, equivalently, log-joints.
-In previous work \cite{HirschbergerEtAl2022,ExarchakisEtAl2022}, the use of GMMs with diagonal covariance matrices enabled the evaluation of a single log-joint in $\OO(D)$.
+As could be deduced from \cref{eq:FEShort}, optimizing the MFA model using variational EM requires to repeatedly evaluate joint probabilities $p(c,\bxn \,|\, \bTheta)$ or, equivalently, log-joints.
+In previous work \citep{HirschbergerEtAl2022,ExarchakisEtAl2022}, the use of GMMs with diagonal covariance matrices enabled the evaluation of a single log-joint in $\OO(D)$.
 However, in this work, the goal is to model correlations, which substantially increases the computational complexity to $\OO(D^2)$ when all correlations are considered.
-By modeling data distributions along lower-dimensional hyperplanes, the MFA model reduces the complexity to $\OO(DH)$ while still preserving correlations.
+By modeling data distributions along lower-dimensional hyperplanes, the MFA model reduces the complexity to $\OO(DH)$ while preserving arbitrary correlations along its hyperplanes.
 Further details on the computational techniques employed for the MFA model, as well as the derivations of the parameter updates, can be found in \cref{appendix:EfficientEvaluationMFAs,appendix:Mstep}, respectively.
+Further details on the relation of the variational objective \cref{eq:FE} to the log-likelihood objective \cref{eq:loglikelihood} can be found in \cref{appendix:error_bound}.